rh0910/410Project/README.md

 AtClient, AtSign, KeyBuilders, Keys, Keys.PublicKeys.
 All these, and a whole lot more can be found on the @sign github repository [here](https://github.com/atsign-foundation/)

-Step-by-step instructions on setting up the software environment can be found in this [link](https://docs.atsign.com/) from @sign themselves.
+Depending on which language you choose to use, @sign has you covered with how to get yourself familiar Step-by-step instructions on setting up the software environment can be found in this [link](https://docs.atsign.com/) from @sign themselves.

 # Project Details:
 "Sense for a collision and send the data between two atSigns.
 One atSign will be the device and the other atSign will be displaying the data on an application."

 This project is to demonstrate secure communication between two devices over the internet with the help of "@signs".
 @signs are the creation of the company called @sign, which allows their users to own a unique identity on their server.
 Think of it like an email address.
 Using an @sign will allow the users to communicate with each other through the @sign company servers while having absolute privacy.
 This means no sudden advertisements about something which you have been talking about in your friends chats.
 That being said, "communication" between @signs is not limited to just text chat or voice calls.
 These @signs are capable of being installed on IOT devices, which allows the devices to receive encrypted data. `IOT` stands for `Internet Of Things`, where a device is built using a combination of sensors that only serves to send and receive a certain form of data.
 Other than the listed parts mentioned before, there are a large variety of sensors available for anyone to purchase and start builing their own IOT device.
-Examples include how a hospital nurse can be paged about or a doctor receiving heart rate data from the patient etc, through an IOT device
+Examples include how a hospital nurse can be paged about or a doctor receiving heart rate data from the patient etc, through IOT devices.

 ......more on this later.....